elbruno/AzureIoTRpiSenseHat/README.md

 And for the final demo of this session, I used a SenseHat to:

+- Send telemetry to Azure IoT Hub with information from SenseHat's sensors:
+    - temperature
+    - humidity
+    - pressure
->> - Display a message on the Pi's LED screen, using the SenseHat's built-in LED matrix.
+- Display a message in the SenseHat's display when the device twin information is updated.

 ## What is a Sense HAT?